Music: a marvel of human invention.

 “What!?
 Why can’t you just do it?
 You’re supposed to be off today, and I have a dance routine to perfect.”
 Michael protested.

 Colleen simply put her hands up as she shook her head with frustration.
 “I had off.
 But Christy decided to get sick yet again, and we need the cash for next month.
 Seriously, Mike.
 The least you can do for me is this one tiny task.”

 His sister reached for her beige coat, checking her baby blue scrubs in the mirror for stray stains.
 Colleen had a funny feeling she’d be getting blood on them soon enough, but this remained to be her meticulous habit.

 “I’m sure it’ll only take you ten minutes, tops.”

 Michael let out a long sigh.
 He stuffed the note in his pocket, grumbling to himself as he headed for the front door.

 “Yeah.
 Ten minutes I could be using practicing some killer moves…”

 If there was but one solace of having to walk the six blocks out to the grocery store, it was that Michael’s music could always come with him.
-As a listener of the classics, having been bought a vinyl player by his Uncle Rob on his seventh birthday, Michael still nevertheless understood the convenience of modern music players.
+As someone who coveted the vinyl player bought for him on his seventh birthday, Michael still understood the convenience of modern music players.
 He grinned to himself as he shuffled through his various disco and funk songs, the mental play list already forming in his mind.

 It was only two days away from the end of summer vacation, but the seasonal colors still prevailed over the New York City skyline.
 Michael was never one to control his urges, his feet shuffling slightly and his shoulders popping as he walked along the sidewalk to his destination.
 Even in the busy street, not a taxi cab driver cursing nor a dog barking would interrupt him from his self-imposed sound zone.